-- Ordinary course of business, arms-length transactions with entities on the Related Party List are deemed pre-approved by the Governance and Sustainability Committee, in amounts in the aggregate for each such entity of less than 1% of the annual revenue of such entity or the Company.
-On an annual basis, prior to the filing of the Company's proxy statement for its annual general meeting, the Governance and Sustainability Committee will review the Related Party List, including the amount of payments to or from each related party in comparison to the 1% threshold to ensure that the directors meet the Board independence requirement. - The Corporate Secretary will monitor the Related Party Transaction Reports, and report to the Committee, or if necessary in the interim between meetings, the chair of the Governance and Sustainability Committee, any entity for whom payments exceed 0.75% of the annual revenue of such entity or the Company.
-If payments to or from any entity exceed 0.75% of the annual revenue of such entity or the Company, the Corporate Secretary will also ask that the senior officers notify the Corporate Secretary of any proposed transactions with such entities prior to entering into such transactions to ensure that the 1% threshold is not exceeded. - Any transaction with an entity on the Related Party List involving payments, when aggregated with all other payments in the current fiscal year that would exceed the 1% threshold requires prior approval by the Governance and Sustainability Committee.
-The Governance and Sustainability Committee will prohibit such a transaction if it determines it to be inconsistent with the interests of the Company and its shareholders.
+• Ordinary course of business, arms-length transactions with entities on the Related Party List are deemed pre- approved by the Governance Committee, in amounts in the aggregate for each such entity of less than 1% of the annual revenue of such entity or the Company.
+On an annual basis, prior to the filing of the Company's proxy statement for its annual general meeting, the Governance Committee will review the Related Party List, including the amount of payments to or from each related party in comparison to the 1% threshold to ensure that the directors meet the Board independence requirement.

+- The Corporate Secretary will monitor the Related Party Transaction Reports, and report to the Committee, or if necessary in the interim between meetings, the chair of the Governance Committee, any entity for whom payments exceed 0.75% of the annual revenue of such entity or the Company.
+If payments to or from any entity exceed 0.75% of the annual revenue of such entity or the Company, the Corporate Secretary will also ask that the senior officers notify the Corporate Secretary of any proposed transactions with such entities prior to entering into such transactions to ensure that the 1% threshold is not exceeded. - Any transaction with an entity on the Related Party List involving payments, when aggregated with all other payments in the current fiscal year that would exceed the 1% threshold requires prior approval by the Governance Committee.